Highpoint2000/webserver-station-logos/README.md

 If a logo used in the plugin violates copyright, please let [me](mailto:highpoint2000@googlemail.com) know.
 I will remove it immediately.

 ## History:

+### v3.4g:

+- Logo display now also in landscape format on smartphones (side reload required!)

 ### v3.4f: